Ruth and Naomi now live in Bethlehem Judah.

 Back to Boaz.
 One more thing worth noting about him is his personality and love for God.
 Boaz wasn’t proud and self-sufficient.
 Although wealthy, we see his benevolence, empathy and kindness towards Ruth – not seeking to exploit her in any way.
 We also see lips that always confess God – The Lord be with you… The Lord recompense thy work.
 An epitome of a God-fearing man.
 More about Boaz as we go on.

 Acting On God’s Promises

 Let’s get back to the cottage of Ruth and Naomi.
-Let’s say they’ve found this little cottage to put up in, since all Naomi’s family had was probably in shambles.
-Thy had rested their weary body at night.
+Let’s say they’ve found this little cottage to put up in since all Naomi’s family had was probably in shambles.
+They had rested their weary bodies at night.
 It’s morning.
-And they need something.
+And they need something to eat.
 Already, everyone avoids them.
 Noami’s with a Moabites, and to them, she looked like a plague.

 What will they do?
 No farmland.
 No family.
 No friends.
 Should they fold their arms and die of hunger?

 Ruth voiced her thoughts about going out to work and earn money or food for both of them.
 No matter how much the people despised her, God will direct her to someone who needs her service.